NicholasWierenga/Grapher/README.md

 Below are the SQL commands that create the needed database, table, and outputs the database connection string to be used in line 27 in GrapherContext.cs.
-Technically, all of these could be done through DBContext commands, but creating a database, connecting to it, then finding and using the user's connection string without telling them feels malwarey, so user's will be the ones to do that.
+Technically, all of these could be done through DBContext commands, but creating a database, connecting to it, then finding and using the user's connection string without telling them feels malwarey, so users will be the ones to do that.

 CREATE DATABASE Grapher;